akyunus/PdoPager/README.md

     $data = $pager->paginate($sql,$params,3); // get the third page

-  Result $data array has two keys: "results" key has an associative array of query results, "pagination" key has some pagination info as shown.
+  Result $data array has two keys: "results" key has an associative array of query results, "pagination" key has some pagination info as shown below.

     $data ==
     [